 Some Certified Financial Planners may also form partnerships with people such as lawyers and tax experts.

 Visit the CFP website here -> http://www.fpsc.ca/

-CFP requirements are laid out by the CFP Board of Standards.
-To get the CFP mark, one must hold a bachelor’s degree, have three years of financial planning experience and complete a prescribed course of study.
-In some cases, one might be exempt for taking the course.
+The CFP Board of Standards sets the CFP requirements.
+To get the CFP mark, one must hold a bachelor’s degree, have at least three years of experience in financial planning, and complete the prescribed course.
+In some cases, one might be exempt from taking the course.
 CFP involves only one exam and can be completed in one year if cleared on the first attempt.